Hi Tracey! We'd love to know a little bit about you, and how you found Nutrisense.

 My eating habits were to snack all the time because I'm lean and because I'm so active with my workout and training.
 Even the massage I do is intense—my heart rate and body temperature are up.
 I know I'm burning calories and have to recover from training, but I also have to be fueled for work.

 So, the first piece was getting my pre-load meal right; really eating for endurance.
-And working with my dietitian, I realized that I was actually undereating!
+And working with my nutritionist, I realized that I was actually undereating!
 Even though I was eating a bowl of oatmeal, I was still undereating with my macros.
 Amanda helped me create a plan for what to eat and when to eat—it was so specific I was freaking out a bit.

 But I trusted her, stuck with it, and had the most fantastic workout.
 My legs were appropriately loaded, and the end of my training after three hours was incredible.
 It all gave me a higher floor of energy; I never felt depleted.One of the most significant changes was the pre-race meal.
 I was logging my macros, and I was supposed to get to 121 grams of carbohydrates, and I couldn’t get past 91.
 I was so full.